Open Enrollment 2025: Everything You Need to Know

 So, how can an employer be more active in employee benefits enrollment?
 First, use a targeted strategy for open enrollment communication with your employees.

-We’ve put together a list of tips you can use to engage employees during open enrollment actively.
+We’ve compiled a list of tips to engage employees actively during open enrollment.
 Consider layering these ideas into your communication plan:

 Send out a simple benefit survey to employees.
-Make sure to segment the surveys based on qualifying life events like job descriptions, salary, job location, age, number of dependents, marital status, etc. This approach will give you a better picture of what employees with similar lifestyles need.
+Segment the surveys based on qualifying life events like job descriptions, salary, job location, age, number of dependents, marital status, etc. This approach will give you a better picture of what employees with similar lifestyles need.

 Then, recommend available plans that fit each lifestyle grouping.
 For example, a young, single employee will have different benefit needs than someone close to retiring.

-You can do this with platforms like Slack, Skype, and even social media channels.
-One example SHRM has found incredibly successful is having a Twitter chat, where employees can tweet benefits questions to HR.
-The entire thread is trackable through a designated hashtag, so other employees can easily find all the topics discussed.
+You can do this with Slack, Skype, and even social media channels.
+For example, employers using Slack can create a channel dedicated to open enrollment where employees can post benefits questions to HR.
+The channel is trackable, so other employees can easily search and find all the topics discussed.

 Sending text messages with links to important information is another effective way to keep your employees in the loop.
 This communication method is also helpful when sending open enrollment reminders to employees.
 In addition, some payroll and HR providers offer text message features so managers can schedule messages in bulk.

 Consider adding an FAQ page to your company website to answer commonly asked employee questions quickly.
-This page can also include required notices to employees during the open enrollment so they are always in the loop.
+This page can also include required information so employees are always in the loop.

-Create messaging with a specific call-to-action notifying employees of their next steps in the open enrollment process.
-Ensure the actions are bold and bright, so employees can notice them when looking through available plans.
+Create messaging with a call to action notifying employees of their next steps in the open enrollment process.
+Ensure the actions are bold and bright so employees can notice them when looking through available plans.

 4. Utilize an HR Provider